jasminkareem/nn-verification_algorithm-selection/README.md

 # nn-verification_algorithm-selection
 This repository contains the work done in my MSc Thesis at Leiden University, which was on per-instance algorithm selection to make neural network verification more efficient.
-If you want to read the thesis covering the work in this repository, you can do so [here]{https://theses.liacs.nl/pdf/2023-2024-KareemJ.pdf}.
+If you want to read the thesis covering the work in this repository, you can do so here: https://theses.liacs.nl/pdf/2023-2024-KareemJ.pdf